 Trying to control all of the things that are out of your control is like trying to control gravity.
 Accepting the things that are out of your control and facing the reality of them will open the door to exciting opportunities.
 This simple connection can be life changing; because now, instead of us getting angry when things don’t go our way, we can step back and enjoy them.

 For instance, if there is a road block, enjoy the backroads, take it slow, and give yourself that space to enjoy an unexpected, new alternative.
 If there is a long line at the grocery store, take the moment to look around you and talk to someone in the line.
-This conversation can be as simple as asking how their day went or even a new connection.
+This conversation can be as simple as asking how their day went.

 What could be a very difficult and challenging time for you can become a great opportunity, just because you have the ability to change your perspective.
 Make a lobule jump by changing your thoughts and take new action steps to match it.